Website Legal Requirements in Australia: What Legals Does Your Website Need?

 If you do, you must post a Terms of Use for Contributors.
 Remember, you are responsible for ALL content posted on your website.
 If one of your contributors has posted copyrighted material, made defamatory comments or taken part in any offensive conduct, you could be liable for ‘enabling’ this to happen.

 So protect yourself and your site by having Terms of Use that contributors to your website agree to.
-These will make them aware that they can’t post copyrighted material, or act inappropriately – and if they do, you have a right to remove the content, make them responsible for any claim and/or ban them from your site.
+These will make them aware that they can’t post copyrighted material, or act inappropriately – and if they do, you have the right to remove the content, make them responsible for any claim and/or ban them from your site.
 Lastly.

 6. Do you allow third parties to market to your subscribers, visitors or customers?